Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: Display message only when "Bury Hit" is enabled.
 			// 2: Display message only when "Ability Enabled" is enabled.
 			"Ability Message"			"0"

+			// The amount of temporary health given to survivors recovering from the Mutant Tank's bury ability.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 65535.0
+			"Bury Buffer"				"100.0"

 			// The Mutant Tank has this many chances out of 100.0% to trigger the ability.
 			// Note: This setting can be overridden for specific players.